antondim/Natural-Language-Processing-gr/README.md

  ## Greek word2vec embeddings evaluation files

-We present two types of analogy tests for greek embeddings (word2vec).
+We present two types of analogy tests for Greek embeddings (word2vec).
 The first one, is a common analogy '.txt' file, which is similar to Google's free analogy test.
-The second one consists of difficult syntactic combinations, extracted from lists containing 25 adjectives and 25 verbs and 18 of their different forms (based on greek grammar).
+The second one consists of difficult syntactic combinations, extracted from lists containing 25 adjectives and 25 verbs and 18 of their different forms (based on Greek grammar).

 -Both tests are fully extensible